SocketDotTech/socket-docs/docs/call-contracts.md

 # How to call onchain contracts?

-Calling onchain contracts from SOCKET’s offchain vm is very similar to how you call another contract on single chain.
+Calling onchain contracts from SOCKET’s EVMx is very similar to how you call another contract on single chain.

 Continuing the SuperToken ERC20 example let's add a function to mint tokens to a user from the `SuperTokenAppGateway` EVMx contract.
 ```solidity